 For He must reign until He has put all His enemies under His feet.1 Corinthians 15:25(NASB)

-To explain about future events, required Paul to confirm things from the past, and the first section of the chapter lays out various proofs, and a series of logical arguments for the resurrection of the dead.
-There is not only a "resurrection to life" for the redeemed but also "a resurrection to condemnation" for the unsaved.
+Explaining future events required Paul to confirm things from the past, and the first section of the chapter lays out various proofs and a series of logical arguments for the resurrection of the dead.
+There is not only a 'resurrection to life' for the redeemed but also a 'resurrection to condemnation' for the unsaved.
 Paul started his line of reasoning by proving that Christ was raised from the dead.

-Paul wanted his reader to know for certain that Christ's resurrection guarantees our own resurrection, for He is the First-fruit from the grave - He is the first to rise from the dead.
-And having outlined the gospel concerning Christ's victory over death, and the certainty of our resurrection, we discover that the Church is the first group to be raised - "at His coming".
-Church-age believers already in their graves will be resurrected on the day at the rapture - "at His coming"
+Paul wanted his reader to know for certain that Christ's Resurrection guarantees our own resurrection, for He is the First-fruit from the grave.
+He is the first to rise from the dead.
+And having outlined the gospel concerning Christ's victory over death and the certainty of our resurrection, we discover that the Church is the first group to be raised 'at His coming'.
+Church-age believers already in their graves will be resurrected in the Rapture 'at His coming'.

-The previous verses explain that Christ will return to earth at the end of the tribulation period, when He will rule and reign for 1000 years... at the end of which He will put all His enemies under His feet, for we read.
-"Then comes the end, when Christ will have delivered up the kingdom to God, the Father - when He shall have put down all rule and all authority and power - for He must reign until He has put all His enemies under His feet."
+The previous verses explain that Christ will return to earth at the end of the Tribulation period when He will rule and reign for 1000 years, at the end of which He will put all His enemies under His feet: "Then comes the end, when Christ will have delivered up the kingdom to God, the Father, when He shall have put down all rule and all authority and power, for He must reign until He has put all His enemies under His feet."

 Jesus must reign on earth until He has defeated every enemy.
-His rule will continue until all earthly dominion, which was lost by Adam, is restored to God... and He will make a new heaven and a new earth.
+His rule will continue until all earthly dominion, which was lost by Adam, is restored to God - and He will make a new heaven and a new earth.
 Although Christ won the victory over two thousand years ago, it will not be finalised until the end of His millennial rule.
-Although Church-age saints will be resurrected "at His coming", when we will all be caught up, to meet the Lord in the air, Old Testament saints and those martyred in the tribulation will remain in their graves until the end of the seven-year tribulation period.
+Although Church-age saints who have died will be resurrected 'at His coming' when: "We who are alive and remain will be caught up with them to meet the Lord in the air."
+Old Testament saints and those who are saved in the Tribulation and martyred for their faith, will remain in their graves until the end of the seven-year Tribulation period.

-Having explained that Christians will be resurrected and raptured before the 70th week of Daniel, Paul passes right over the Great Tribulation; the resurrection of Old Testament saints; the return of Christ after Armageddon and His entire 1000-year rule on earth... to a particular event at the very end of His millennial rule - when He hands back the kingdom, that was lost by Adam, to God the Father... after having put down all rule and all authority and power - "For He must reign until He has put ALL His enemies under His feet."
+Having explained that Christians will be resurrected and raptured before the 70th week of Daniel, Paul passes right over the Great Tribulation, the resurrection of Old Testament saints, the return of Christ after Armageddon, and His entire 1000-year rule on earth, to a particular event at the very end of His millennial rule.
+At this time, Jesus will hand back the kingdom that was lost by Adam, to God the Father, after having put down all rule and all authority and power: "For He must reign until He has put ALL His enemies under His feet."

-Heavenly Father, what an amazing plan of redemption You have purposed and how we praise and thank You for telling us the end from the beginning.
-Thank You that we have been given the Scripture to teach and train, encourage and comfort.
-Thank You for Paul's detailed discourse on the resurrection and the wonderful truth that because He lives I too will be raised to life immortal.
+Heavenly Father, what an amazing plan of redemption You have purposed, and how I praise and thank You for telling me the end from the beginning.
+Thank You for the Scriptures that teach and train, encourage and comfort.
+Thank You for Paul's detailed discourse on the Resurrection and the wonderful truth that because Jesus lives, I too will be raised to life immortal.
 Help me to live a life that honours Your name.
-I look forward to the day when Christ comes to take us to be with Himself and ask that You help me to occupy until that glorious day - this I ask in Jesus' name, AMEN.
+I look forward to the day when Christ comes to take me to be with Himself and ask that You help me to occupy until that glorious day.
+In Jesus' name, AMEN.